mempko/firestr/docs/quickstart.md

 After Installation
 ------------------

-After installation, you may want to [install some apps](installing_apps.md), and get started doing cool things with your friends.
+After installation, you may want to [connect to people](connecting.md) and [install some apps](installing_apps.md) to start doing cool things with your friends.

 Support
 -------